 Kent: There’s a lot of discussion in human resource periodicals about being freed up to do good in the world.
 Wouldn’t it be wonderful if you could feel like your company supports efforts to do good in the world?

-But many of those same companies don’t open the door to discussion about religious motivations of those activities.
-Companies that do open up that topic find common ground among Muslims (for example) who embrace as one the pillars of their faith the practice of almsgiving and caring for people who can’t care for themselves.
-To have them working alongside people of other faiths who embrace that same principle is a culture-building experience that impacts society far beyond the company walls, while earning goodwill for the company’s reputation.
+But many of those same companies don’t open the door to discussion about the religious motivations of those activities.
+Companies that do open up that topic find common ground among Muslims (for example) who embrace the pillars of their faith, the practice of almsgiving, and caring for people who can’t care for themselves.
+Working alongside people of other faiths who embrace that same principle is a culture-building experience that impacts society far beyond the company walls while earning goodwill for the company’s reputation.
 It’s just a win-win all the way around.

 I hope these reflections are thought-provoking and helpful for your followers.
-I’m now working with the nonprofit Religious Freedom and Business Foundation on curricula to train companies and other workplaces on how to navigate religious diversity, and how to implement the approaches I’ve talked about here with you.
+I’m now working with the nonprofit Religious Freedom and Business Foundation on curricula to train companies and other workplaces on navigating religious diversity and implementing the approaches I’ve talked about here with you.
 Interested people should check out religiousfreedomandbusiness.org.